bmc/brizzled/source/_posts/2012-02-05-a-simple-octopress-image-popup-plugin.markdown

 {% endraw %}
 {% endcodeblock %}

-The image path will be relative to the `source` directory.
+The image path is relative to the `source` directory.
 The percent argument is the amount to scale the image down for the clickable preview.
 The optional title is put in the title bar of the modal popup.
 Here's a real example:

 {% codeblock %}
 {% raw %}